captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## BEN:
 And yet I hold in my hand ten so-called plays by William Shakespeare.
+---
+## BEN:
-A new collection on which I was neither consulted nor alerted so I will repeat, *what in high shit is this*?
+A new collection on which I was neither consulted nor alerted…so I will repeat…
+---
+## BEN:
+*What in high shit is this*?
 ---
 ## JOHN:
 What the devil?